Teak in Myanmar: Thai Logging Concessions and the KNU

 Neighboring Thailand had been not regulated teak extraction as robustly as Burma or its British rulers, and by 1988 suffered from major deforestation.
 Thai timber companies no longer had sources of teak within their own country and needed new resources to exploit to stay viable.
 The state in Myanmar responded by selling them permission to log in territory controlled by the militant Karen National Union (KNU).
 The KNU was a longtime antagonist of the Myanma state that had been able to thrive due to its inaccessible location near the Thai border, as well as its connections to cross-border smuggling.
 The Thai logging and the infrastructure it would bring to the area considerably diminished the KNU's strategic advantage.
 In addition to weakening the KNU, Thai loggers also replicated the deforestation and ecological damage that they had wreaked in their own country.

 Teak in the Twenty-First Century

 The process of democratization in Myanmar has brought reforms to the logging industry as well.
 In an attempt to preserve existing forests from the rampant logging of the 1990s, the government banned the export of raw timber laws in 2014.
 Being that the vast majority of teak from Myanmar was sold in this format, this action largely amounts to a ban on teak exports.
 However, even the ban has not been totally successful in preventing forest degradation.
 Illegal loggers, many of them Chinese, have continued to cut teak in remote areas of the Kachin State, near the Chinese border.
 The Myanmar government has attempted to discourage this practice by meting out draconian punishments to captured loggers.
 In 2015, 153 Chinese loggers were given life sentences for illegal logging.
+Since the 2021 Myanmar coup d'etat, teak smuggling increased.
+However, the KNU and Thailand's Department of National Parks, Wildlife and Plant Conservation collaborate to stem the flow along the Salween River.